 Taste your way around the city like a local

 Hungry work!
-So now’s the time to mention that Athens has undergone a culinary revolution over recent years.
-Whether you’re a full-on foodie or just someone who enjoys great food and drink, you’ll love exploring the flavours of Athens.
+So now’s the time to mention that Athens has undergone a culinary revolution.
+Whether you’re a full-on foodie or just someone who enjoys great food and drink, exploring the flavours of Athens ranks right up there in the things to do in the Greek capital.
 Not least because you’ll discover very quickly that Athenians savour everything about food – the taste, atmosphere, camaraderie and just being outdoors and having fun.
 So it’s best to dedicate a day or half-day to a food tour.

 Enjoy a lungful of greenery in the centre of Athens

-One side of Athens you will have heard about is the nightlife.
-Athenians love to be out and about, particularly in the warm evening and nights from April to November.
+Athenians love to be out and about, particularly on the warm evening and nights from April to November.
 Socialising takes place outdoors in bars and restaurants that often take on the character of their neighbourhoods.
 So here’s your chance to discover some new faces around town: Keramikos and Gazi (for clubbing and a younger crowd), Monastiraki and Thissio (rooftop bars and dining, ideal for couples), Koukaki (cozy bars for cocktails, sidewalk cafes, tavernas and awesome places for brunch), Kolonaki (with an irresistible nightlife scene, especially in the winter), Pangrati (an artsy aura and cool cafe scene), Petralona (mostly for food and live folk music at what are known as koutoukia and rebetadika).
 Or perhaps you’re looking for the privacy of a 5* hotel indoor bar or terrace overlooking the Acropolis.

 Let Athens put on a show for you